-School shall mean a single public school, consisting of one or more school buildings, which operates under the direct administration of a principal, director, or school leader appointed by the school district responsible for its governance.
-For the purposes of 603 CMR 2.00 it shall not mean a charter school; charter schools are subject to accountability provisions set forth in M.G.L. c.
-71, § 89, 603 CMR 1.00, and federal law.
+School shall mean a single public school which operates under the direct administration of a principal, director, or school leader appointed by the school district or board of trustees responsible for its governance.

 School Improvement Plan shall mean the plan for improved student performance each school is required to develop annually under M.G.L. c.
 69, § 1I.

-School review shall mean a school audit conducted by the Department under M.G.L. c.
-15, § 55A, in accordance with a process and protocol established by the commissioner on behalf of the Board pursuant to M.G.L. c.
-69, § 1B.

-Student growth percentile or SGP shall mean a measure of how much a student's performance has improved from one year to the next relative to other students statewide with a similar MCAS test score history.
+Student growth shall mean a measure of how much a student's achievement has improved from one year to the next.

-Subgroup shall mean one of the groups of students for which the Department issues annual performance determinations, including students with disabilities, students with limited English proficiency, economically disadvantaged students, and students belonging to major racial and ethnic groups.
+Subgroup shall mean one of the groups of students for which the Department issues annual performance determinations, including but not limited to students with disabilities, English learners, economically disadvantaged students, and students belonging to major racial and ethnic groups.

-Tiered instruction shall mean a data-driven prevention, early detection, and support system that guides the allocation of school and district resources with the aim of providing high quality core educational experiences for all students and targeted interventions to struggling students who experience learning or behavioral challenges.

-Turnaround plan shall mean the plan to improve student achievement in a Level 4 or Level 5 school or a Level 5 district that may serve as the School Improvement Plan or District Improvement Plan.
+Turnaround plan shall mean the plan to improve student achievement in an underperforming or chronically underperforming school or a chronically underperforming district that may serve as the School Improvement Plan or District Improvement Plan.

+Underperforming district shall mean the designation given to a district by the Board of Elementary and Secondary Education in accordance with 603 CMR 2.05(1).

+Underperforming District Plan shall mean a plan for improvement that a district that is designated underperforming is required to develop and implement pursuant to 603 CMR 2.05(8)(b), (c), and (d).

+Underperforming school shall mean the designation given to a school by the commissioner in accordance with M.G.L. c.
+69, § 1J.

-2.03: Accountability and Assistance for Districts and Schools in All Levels
+2.03: Accountability and Assistance for All Districts and Schools

-(1) Framework for district and school accountability and assistance The Department shall implement a five-level system for district and school accountability and assistance, approved by the Board and known as the framework for district accountability and assistance, for the purpose of improving student achievement.
-Both the priority for assistance and the degree of intervention shall increase from Level 1 to Level 5, as the severity and duration of identified problems increase.
+(1) Framework for district and school accountability and assistance The Department shall implement a system for district and school accountability and assistance, approved by the Board and known as the framework for district accountability and assistance, for the purpose of improving student performance.
+Both the priority for assistance and the degree of intervention shall increase as the severity and duration of low performance increase.
 Under the framework, districts shall hold their schools accountable for educating their students well and assist them in doing so; the Department shall hold districts accountable for both of these functions and assist them in fulfilling them.

+(2) Reported measures Each year, the Department will report:

+(a) A measure of each school’s relative standing compared to other schools;

+(b) A measure of each district and school’s performance against targets for each accountability indicator, as set by the Department;

+(c) For each district, school, and student group that meets the minimum group size requirement for reporting:

+Assessment participation rates; and

+Whether the district, school, or student group met the participation rate requirements established by the Department;

+(d) Information related to each school’s need for targeted support or intervention; and

+(e) Information related to schools that demonstrate exemplary performance, as determined by the commissioner.

-(2) District reviews The Department may conduct a district review, encompassing the district and its schools, of any district in Levels 1-5.
+(3) District reviews The Department may conduct a district review, encompassing the district and its schools, of any district.

-(3) District Analysis and Review Tool The Department shall provide the District Analysis and Review Tool to every district, including multiple data elements, giving schools the capability of comparing themselves with similar schools or other schools of their choice, and giving districts the capability of comparing themselves with similar districts or other districts of their choice.
+(4) District Analysis and Review Tool The Department shall provide the District Analysis and Review Tool to every district, including multiple data elements, giving schools the capability of comparing themselves with similar schools or other schools of their choice, and giving districts the capability of comparing themselves with similar districts or other districts of their choice.